-Cancer in People Exposed to Nuclear Weapons Testing
+Cancer Compensation Programs for People Exposed to Radiation as Part of Nuclear Weapons Testing

 Compensation for people who have been exposed to radiation

-While some of the scientific evidence is still mixed, the government has passed several laws to compensate veterans and others exposed to radiation during nuclear testing who later developed certain types of cancer or other diseases.
+The US government has passed several laws to compensate military veterans, people who worked in the nuclear industry, and others exposed to radiation as part of nuclear testing programs who later develop certain types of cancer or other diseases.

 Radiation Exposure Compensation Program

 The Radiation Exposure Compensation Program is administered by the US Department of Justice.
-It provides monetary compensation for 3 groups of people:
+It provides payments to 3 groups of people:

 Uranium miners, millers, and transporters